ethereum/nxbn-website/public/content/fellowship/Devansh/index.md

 *The following is an update from Next Billion Fellow Devansh Mehta and his initiative [VoiceDeck](https://voicedeck.org/)*

-# Piloting Journalism Impact Certificates, a new blockspace frontier

-*The following is an update from Next Billion Fellow Devansh Mehta and his initiative [VoiceDeck](https://voicedeck.org/)*

 I began my next billion fellowship with a simple question: can we get journalism outlets to record impact from their stories onchain?

 I had published stories at the investigative newsroom Organized Crime and Corruption Reporting Project and also worked for 5 years at community media outlet CGNet Swara.
 Both newsrooms bemoaned the lack of a feedback loop between creating tangible outcomes from their stories and generating revenue.